RedSiege/EDD/README.md

-	getdomainuser - Retrieves info about specific user (name, description, SID, Domain Groups) getnetsession - Returns a list of accounts with sessions on the targeted system getnetloggedon - Returns a list of accounts logged into the targeted system
+	getdomainuser - Retrieves info about specific user (name, description, SID, Domain Groups) getnetsession - Returns a list of accounts with sessions on the targeted system getnetloggedon - Returns a list of accounts logged into the targeted system getuserswithspns - Returns a list of all domain accounts that have a SPN associated with them

 ### Chained Information
 	finddomainprocess - Search for a specific process across all systems in the domain (requires admin access on remote systems)